MrBounty/ZipponDB/Benchmark.md

 ## TODO

+- [ ] Benchmark per files size, to find the optimal one.
+For 10kB, 5MB, 100MB, 1GB
 - [ ] Create a build command to benchmark.
 For 1_000, 1_000_000, 50_000_000 users
     - [ ] Create a random dataset
     - [ ] Do simple query, get average and +- time by set of 25 query